Hello and Welcome!

 In a past season, I would have defined myself as a world traveler.
 I went to college in Paris for four years where I majored in art history, taught English in Kathmandu after graduation, and made it a point to travel during my summer vacations as an elementary school teacher.
 Frank and I hiked the West Highland Way for our first anniversary and went on an African safari before having kids.
 Travel is something I still love, but it looks different these days – more like road trips to national parks, hikes close to home, and backyard adventures.

 I taught in a classroom setting for seven years before staying home with our oldest.
 Shortly into my world as a stay-at-home mom, I started a part-time job teaching at the Clyfford Still Museum.
 Life has since changed and now I am at home again, focusing on these preschool years and squeezing in writing as I can.

 I’m an avid reader and even with the craziness of raising small people, I make time for this.
 Now, I depend on nonfiction and memoir genres to satisfy my thirst for new cultures and worldviews.
 (I’m active on Goodreads and love connecting with other readers over there!)
-I also have the honor of joining the Red Couch Book Club team over at SheLoves Magazine.
+I also have the honor serving as the editor of the Red Couch Book Club team over at SheLoves Magazine.